-As an upper tier government, Grey County establishes land use planning policies in the Grey County Official Plan (GCOP June 6, 2019).
-The GCOP Secondary Schedule Map, provided in Appendix B, identifies land uses with a broad area perspective.
-An upper portion of the Basin A3 outlet system is designated as 'Hazard Lands' while the remainder of the drainage basin is designated as 'Primary Settlement Area' within the Owen Sound portion of Basin A3.
+The GCOP Secondary Schedule (i.e., Map 1h), enclosed in Appendix B, identifies land uses with a broad area perspective.
+The upper (or westerly) section of the Basin A3 outlet system is designated as 'Hazard Lands' while the remainder of the drainage basin is designated as 'Primary Settlement Area' within the Owen Sound portion of Basin A3.
+The GCOP also outlines stormwater management planning provisions in Section 8.9.2 of the Plan.